Category: Workout of the Day

 1 Squat Clean

 For the skill work today we’ll be working up to a moderate weight squat clean.
 You’ll perform one repetition every minute.
-Pull under control from the floor and practice using fast elbows while you catch the clean in the bottom of your squat.
+Pull from the floor practice fast elbows while you catch the clean in the bottom of your squat.
 If you are new to the lift work on riding the bar down to below parallel.
-Something in the 70-80% range of your 1RM would be a good target weight for experienced lifters.
+If you participated in the skill work yesterday you will most likely be working with a weight that is a little heavier than that.
+Something in the 80% range of your 1RM would be a good target weight.
 If you are not sure what load would be appropriate start light and increase as you go judging by the strain that it takes for you to complete the rep.

 WOD